Crew Frequently Asked Questions

-Please go to the discussion board on our website.
+Please join the Tony Robbins Crew group on Facebook.
 People are usually posting roommate requests.
-Otherwise you can wait until you get on-site - there are always people who show up without any arrangements or people who have hotel rooms and are looking for roommates.
+Otherwise you can wait until you get on-site: there are always people who show up without any arrangements or people who have hotel rooms and are looking for roommates.

 Consult the position descriptions on this website, ask your team leader, be resourceful and ask yourself, “What’s my outcome and what do I need to do to fulfill it?”

 Q: I don’t feel qualified or good about my position and I’m afraid to ask for a different one.

 We want to support you-and remember, you’re here to support Tony, the participants and RRI!
 Maybe it’s time for you to stretch yourself and step up to a new level.
 If you’re certain this is not the right position for you at this time, please ask the Crew Director to help you determine a better one-we want to help you be the best you can be.

 Q: I’m given the same position time after time and I’m ready for something new, can I ask for a new one?

 Absolutely!
 Step up and tell us where you’d like to grow and serve.

 Q: I saw a fellow Crew Member /Trainer /Coach doing something or treating someone (or me) in a less-than-resourceful way.
 I don’t want to “tattle”, but I feel like someone needs to know.